New Study Suggests Your Pup Really Does Know How You Feel

-They get excited when you get excited, and they know when to snuggle up to you on the couch after a rough day.
-Now, new research suggests that you're not imagining it — your faithful pup does actually recognise your emotions.
+They get excited when you get excited, and they know just when to snuggle up to you on the couch after a rough day.
+Now, new research suggests that you're not imagining it — your faithful pup does actually recognize your emotions.

 Results showed that dogs spent more time looking at photos when the facial expression (of the dog or person) matched the vocal emotion.
 So, for example, they would look at a photo of a happy face with a positive vocal sound for longer than a happy face with a negative vocal sound.
 But they didn't spend more time looking at happy or angry faces.
 This suggests that the dogs could tell when a facial expression didn't match up with the sounds and, therefore, could accurately distinguish between the emotions presented in the faces, whether they were looking at person or another pup.